25 Jul 2024 • Business

 • Specifying conditions under which partners can exit or dissolve the business

-Although this agreement is not required, without it, state law provisions would determine all of these points, which might not align with the preferences and needs of the partners.
+Although this agreement is not required, without it, state law provisions (such as those under the Revised Uniform Partnership Act) would determine all of these points, which might not align with the preferences and needs of the partners.

 Therefore, a partnership agreement is a more rational and secure option for partners, both from a legal and economic perspective, as it helps them avoid potential misunderstandings and disputes down the line.